GlobalFishingWatch/paper-industrial-activity/README.md

     ├── analyses    # code and notebooks of analyses and figures ├── detector    # code of SAR detection system in Earth Engine └── nnets       # code of Deep Learning models and training

+## License

+This work is dual-licensed under Apache 2.0 and CC BY-NC 4.0 (or any later version).